How Much Do Lash Techs Make? Statistics, Data & Case Study

 I promise you won’t regret it.

 Yes, it can be stressful at times.
-You need to be good at budgeting, marketing, and have people skills to run a successful business.
+You need to be good at budgeting, and marketing and have people skills to run a successful business.
 But if you put in the work, it WILL pay off!

 I’ve been in the industry for over 12 years and I can tell you that it’s only getting bigger and better.